WISCAD/wiscad/index.md

 ---
 ---

-# Making Computers that Build Computers
+# Computers that Build Computers

-Our mission at the WISCAD lab is to develop computer-aided design tools for modern Integrated Circuits (ICs).
-This includes studying challenges such as support for advanced manufacturing techniques, emerging devices, packaging and fabrication, emerging applications, secure IC design, and improving the validation and debug of ICs post-fabrication.
+Our mission at the WISCAD lab is to develop computer-aided design software and algorithms to build Integrated Circuits.
+This includes studying challenges such as support for advanced manufacturing techniques, emerging devices, packaging and fabrication, emerging applications, secure design, and improving the validation and debug post-fabrication.

 {% include section.html %}